 Access to affordable quality services has a particular relevance to the prevention of child poverty, especially in the formative years of a child’s life.

-This is supported by initiatives to increase formal childcare provision.
-In 2011, only 21% of Irish children aged 0-3 were in formal childcare institutions, compared to 30% in the EU.
-However, the proportion of older children (aged 3 to compulsory school age) in formal childcare settings was very similar to the EU average of 83% (82% in Ireland).
+In 2013, 29% of Irish children aged 0-3 were in formal childcare institutions, a slightly higher proportion than the EU28 average rate of 27%.
+There was a higher proportion of older children (aged 3 to compulsory school age) in formal childcare settings in 2013, compared to the EU average (89% in Ireland, compared to 82% for the EU28).

 The Irish Programme for Government includes series of commitments: